Apply for British Naturalisation

 You may often hear British naturalisation for non-EEA foreign national adult applicants be referred to as the ‘five-year immigration route’.
 This is because for this immigration route to earn full British citizenship, the naturalisation application after receiving Indefinite Leave to Remain is only the final step in earning full UK nationality.
 To do so, you will need to have been living legally in the UK for at least five years before applying to become a British national.
 An exception to this rule is foreign national spouses of British citizens applying for naturalisation, in which case it is sometimes possible to apply after just three years of lawful residence in the UK.
 This process is often known as citizenship by marriage, although it still falls under applying for British nationality.

-An important aspect of the residency requirements for British citizenship is that you can show that you have not only been legally residing in the UK for five or more years but that you have also spent most of this time actually in the country.
+An important aspect of the residency requirements for British citizenship is you must show you have not only been legally residing in the UK for five or more years but that you have also spent most of this time actually in the country.
 Since arriving in the UK, you must not have spent 450 days or longer abroad in the five year period leading up to your application, or 270 days for the UK citizenship by marriage immigration route for naturalisation.

-How To Make A British Citizenship Application
+How to Make A British Citizenship Application

-Form An is a comprehensive form that requires detailed information about yourself.
-The form is split into different sections, and you will need to provide as much detail as possible to demonstrate your eligibility and improve your possibility for success.
-You will need to include biographical data, details about your employment status in the UK, any dependants applying alongside you, and proof of residency in the UK.
 If you are applying for naturalisation as the spouse of a British citizen, you’ll need to provide plenty of evidence of your relationship.
 You will also need to provide details of two appointed referees.
 Your referees will need to sign and approve your application form AN to prove that the information is included is true and correct.

 Some of the information you will need to include as part of Form AN includes:

-• Personal Information – This includes information about yourself, such as your own contact details, the contact and personal details of your parents and partner, any necessary employment details, and your knowledge of life in the UK.
+- Personal Information – This includes information about yourself, such as your own contact details, the contact and personal details of your parents and partner, any necessary employment details, and your knowledge of life in the UK.

-• Residence Requirements – This will include information about your current UK residence, as well as thorough details of any absences from the UK in the five year period leading up to your application.
+- Residence Requirements – This will include information about your current UK residence, as well as thorough details of any absences from the UK in the five year period leading up to your application.
 For EEA and Swiss nationals, permanent residence details will need to be included.

-• Evidence of Good Character – You’ll need to include any information about prior convictions or criminal background.
+- Evidence of Good Character – You’ll need to include any information about prior convictions or criminal background.
 This also includes any cautions you might have received.
 While the most important part of this is to include information about criminal activity in the UK, it’s also important to include information about any convictions you’ve received abroad.

-• Referees – It’s important that you have two officially designated referees and are able to provide full personal and contact details for both individuals as part of form AN.
+- Referees – It’s important that you have two officially designated referees and are able to provide full personal and contact details for both individuals as part of form AN.

-• Biometric Information – This includes a photograph and fingerprint scans that will be taken at a local UKVCAS service point.
+- Biometric Information – This includes a photograph and fingerprint scans that will be taken at a local UKVCAS service point.

-• Declaration – This is an opportunity for you to strengthen your case with supporting documents that demonstrate your eligibility and suitability to become a full British national through naturalisation.
+- Declaration – This is an opportunity for you to strengthen your case with supporting documents that demonstrate your eligibility and suitability to become a full British national through naturalisation.

 The application for British Citizenship can be very long and complex, with a non-refundable fee.
 With that in mind, it’s worth making sure that you have the time to make your initial application completed to the highest standard possible before applying.
 A strong portfolio and application will strengthen your chances of success and help the Home Office in evaluating your case, potentially speeding the process up.
 Some of the documents you will need to supply include:

-• Life in the UK and IELTS certificates.
+- Life in the UK and IELTS certificates.

-• Your BMP (biometric residence permit).
+- Your BMP (biometric residence permit) or eVisa.

-• All travel documents you have from the last five years that prove continuous residence in the UK.
+- All travel documents you have from the last five years that prove continuous residence in the UK.

-• Original passport detailing your existing nationality.
+- Original passport detailing your existing nationality.

-• Evidence of any previous visas.
+- Evidence of any previous visas.

-• Proof that you are currently free from UK immigration restrictions.
+- Proof that you are currently free from UK immigration restrictions.

 There are a number of reasons why a British naturalisation application can be refused, and the majority of reasons relate to some form of criminality.
 Some of the most common reasons include the following: